Walter E. Scott: Early years

 Throughout 1905 and 1906, Scott continued to attempt to con investors into backing his "mining" endeavors, and was largely successful, using many ruses to evade the investigators that his potential backers sent to check on the state of his mines.
-On March 11, 1906 a play about Scott opened in Seattle to standing-room only, with Scott playing the leading role.
+On March 11, 1906, a play about Scott opened in Seattle to standing room only, with Scott playing the leading role.
 When the play finished, Scott was arrested on assorted charges for his involvement in fooling investigators earlier that year.
 The charges were dismissed on a technicality, but the trial had made clear that Scott was a fraud.
 However, he refused to admit anything and somehow managed to keep Albert Johnson interested in his "mine".
 Another investigator was sent, who reported back that the mine did not exist.
 The following year, after Johnson hadn't seen any gold from the supposed mine, he decided to visit the mine himself.
 He left empty-handed.
 Several years later, he formed a lifelong friendship with Scott.

 Around this time, Scott began fencing high-grade ore that he had stolen from mines in the area.
 As a front for his stolen-ore operation he leased a mine in the Humboldt Mountains.
 In 1912, he returned to Death Valley and announced that he had sold his mine for $12 million.
 After he made this claim, he was sued by his creditors for old debts, and ended up in jail.

 Later years

 In 1915, Scott moved to Twentynine Palms, California, where he lived quietly until Johnson decided to visit him.
 Johnson eventually forgave Scott for his fraudulent scheming, and the two became friends.
-Johnson soon purchased the Staininger Ranch in Grapevine Canyon for his own use, and in 1929, prior to the stock market crash, began developing the property of what later became Lower Vine Ranch, approximately five miles away.
-Although Johnson had originally installed quarters for Scotty at Grapevine, he also built a roomy five-room cabin for Scott at Lower Vine as well as several outbuildings and a corral for Scott's beloved mules.
+Johnson soon purchased the Staininger Ranch in Grapevine Canyon for his own use, and in 1929, prior to the stock market crash, began developing the property of what later became Lower Vine Ranch, approximately five miles (8 km) away.
+Although Johnson had originally installed quarters for Scotty at Grapevine, he also built a roomy five-room cabin for Scott at Lower Vine, as well as several outbuildings and a corral for Scott's beloved mules.
 Johnson also used the land at Lower Vine for a short while to farm alfalfa so he could legally claim the property for himself under the Homesteading Act.
 Scott immediately returned to his old ways of spreading unbelievable tales about his mine, which Johnson did nothing to discourage, regarding it as merely amusement.